 Colorado Nursing Programs and Degrees Guide

 The following guide contains important information on the many undergraduate and graduate nursing programs offered in the state of Colorado.
 The colleges and universities in Colorado offer a wide range of specializations, such as family nurse practitioner, clinical nurse leader, health care informatics, and midwifery.
-Students seeking a more flexible and convenient option of earning a nursing degree may want to consider one of the many undergraduate and graduate nursing programs offered at such online universities as Walden University and Kaplan University.
+Students seeking a more flexible and convenient option for earning a nursing degree may want to consider an online or hybrid-online nursing program.

 Colorado School Facts: